The Honeycomb Home

 There are so many different essential oils that are good for so many different health and beauty concerns that it can be hard to keep track!
 To make it easy, I put together a quick reference guide on essential oils to help you see at a glance the benefits of each!

-*This post may contain affiliate links, you can read my full disclosure here.
+*This post may contain affiliate links, you can read my full disclosure here

 How to make your own organic soap using all natural ingredients including lavender and bee pollen, only 4 ingredients total!